orquillaspretche-a11y/LW4_Improving-CNN-Performance/README.md

 💡 **1.
 What were the weakest-performing classes based on the confusion matrix?**

+Based on the confusion matrix, these are the weakest-performing classes Buttercrunch Lettuce, Lactuca Sativa, Butterhead, Butterhead, and Loose Leaf Lettuce.

 💡 **2.
 How did Precision, Recall, and F1-score vary across classes?**

+-The detailed numerical breakdown of Precision, Recall, and F1-score for each class is described in 'PART 3: Re-evaluate the Improved Model' which generates the classification report.

 💡 **3.
 What does a low recall indicate in your model?**

+-A low recall indicates that the model is not good at identifying all the actual positive instances of a particular class.
+It means that out of all the images that truly belong to a certain class, the model is only correctly identifying a small proportion of them.

 💡 **4.
 How does AUC score reflect model performance compared to accuracy?**